-Tibet Money and Banking in Tibet: How to Pay and Use Money when Touring Tibet?
+Currency in Tibet: How to Pay and Use Money when Touring Tibet?

-Modern currency in Tibet is the Chinese Yuan (often written as “CNY”), otherwise known as the Ren Min Bi (RMB).
-Currency comes in denominations of 0.1, 0.2, and 0.5 RMB bills (or 1, 2, and 5 Mao), as well as in denominations of 1, 2, 5, 10, 20, 50, and 100 RMB bills.
+The currency used in Tibet is the Chinese Yuan (often written as 'CNY' or known as the Ren Min Bi - RMB).
+Chinese Yuan is available in denominations of 0.1, 0.2, and 0.5 RMB bills (equivalent to 1, 2, and 5 Mao), as well as in denominations of 1, 2, 5, 10, 20, 50, and 100 RMB bills.

-Chinese Yuan (orRenminbi) is widely used in Tibet and other parts of China.
+Chinese Yuan (or Renminbi) is widely used in Tibet.

 Bank of China in downtown Lhasa